By ANDREW TOBIN

 “This cannabis gold rush has to pan out for us,” he said.
 “There’s simply no other choice.
 We need young people with good minds to come here, and medical cannabis is what can draw them.”

-Elifaz is one of dozens of kibbutzim —and hundreds of local companies—seeking to join Israel’s new medical marijuana industry.
+Elifaz is one of dozens of kibbutzim -and hundreds of local companies-seeking to join Israel’s new medical marijuana industry, with products similar to what they produce on sites like kushstation for public review.
 After decades of stagnation, the collectives are betting that the move can revitalize their finances and even their way of life.

 World Leader In Medical Cannabis?